OSTLCLab/SmartFactory_Sortic150/embeded/readme.md

-# Send commands to sortic150
+# Send Commands To sortic150

 These params would be sended via serial port:
 ```